 Are you an international student or researcher and do you have a question about your residence permit?
 We advise you to contact your hosting education institution.

 Whether students from risk areas are allowed to go to the Netherlands to study or do an internship, depends on local measures.
-A travel ban may be in place.
+Travel restrictions may be in place.
 This is a decision for education institutions and employers to make, in consultation with the local authorities and taking into account the local medical and safety situation.

 You may want to contact your regional GGD health centre.
 If students or interns from risk areas were to travel to the Netherlands, it is important to seek good advice.
 For more information, visit the RIVM website.